yuhsuansia/Multi-scan-trajectory-PMBM-filter/README.md

 Full text is available at https://arxiv.org/pdf/1811.12281.pdf

+and in

+Y. Xia, K. Granström, L. Svensson, Á. F. García-Fernández and Jason L. Williams, "Multi-Scan Implementation of the Trajectory Poisson Multi-Bernoulli Mixture Filter," Accepted for publication in Journal of Advances in Information Fusion (special issue on Multiple Hypothesis Tracker), 2020

+Full text is available at https://arxiv.org/abs/1912.01748

 More details on the point target PMBM tracker can be found in the paper

 Granström, Karl, Lennart Svensson, Yuxuan Xia, Jason Williams, and Ángel F. García-Femández.
 "Poisson multi-Bernoulli mixture trackers: continuity through random finite sets of trajectories."
 In 2018 21st International Conference on Information Fusion (FUSION).
 IEEE, 2018.